-A chance meeting with an Egyptian engineer in Pyongyang's Prosperity Store offers insights into Orascom's scheme the Hotel Ryugyong, whose pyramid-style structure dominates the capital's skyline.
+A chance meeting with an Egyptian engineer in Pyongyang's Prosperity Store offers insights into Orascom's scheme for the Hotel Ryugyong, whose soaring pyramid-style structure dominates the capital's skyline.

 Companies, People, Ideas

 Will North Korea's Hotel Ryugyong ever be finished?

 Something else that North Korea is resuming work on

 Egyptian engineer Mahmoud Fawzi has a formidable task.
 He's a project manager for Orascom Telecom, in charge of a crew of Egyptian and North Korean engineers and construction workers attempting to finish off the Ryugyong Hotel in central Pyongyang.

 If that seems like a difficult proposition for the Cairo company, consider what it's up against.
 Construction of the Ryugyong began in 1987, and the pyramid-shaped building had soared to 105 floors, 1,083 feet by the time construction stopped five years later.
 Ever since it has been a fixture on the Pyongyang skyline, a lone crane at the pinnacle shooting still higher as evidence that the job is definitely not done.
 The project is at the stage where green netting is being put up on the sides of the structure, behind which crews will be testing the concrete and seeing what's needed.
 Right now a visitor can see elevators for the crews running halfway up the building--and a long way to go before work on the top will begin.

 Fawzi, who was encountered shopping in Pyongyang's Prosperity Store--a high-end operation that has price tags in North Korean won and euros and caters mainly to foreigners and a few locals--is optimistic about the job.
 "We're working on the outside," he says, before an omnipresent North Korean minder whisks him away.
 "Yes, we can do it."